nebula161/civicenia.github.io/_posts/2022-06-23-senate-election.md

 - PhysicsGamer: 21
 - Seared: 20

-The Senate then selected Charlieseese as Speaker for the Senate, and LordChieftain as Secretary of the Interior.
+The Senate then selected Senator Charlieseese as Speaker of the Senate, and LordChieftain as Secretary of the Interior.

 The President appointed Lagiacrus as his Secretary of Defense.